yang991178/fluent-reader/README.md

 You can also help internationalize the app by providing [translations into additional languages](https://github.com/yang991178/fluent-reader/tree/master/src/scripts/i18n).
 Refer to the repo of [react-intl-universal](https://github.com/alibaba/react-intl-universal) to get started on internationalization.

-If you enjoy using this app, consider supporting its development by donating through [Open Collective](https://opencollective.com/fluent-reader), [Paypal](https://www.paypal.me/yang991178), or [Alipay](https://hyliu.me/fluent-reader/imgs/alipay.jpg).
+If you enjoy using this app, consider supporting its development by donating through [GitHub Sponsors](https://github.com/sponsors/yang991178), [Paypal](https://www.paypal.me/yang991178), or [Alipay](https://hyliu.me/fluent-reader/imgs/alipay.jpg).

 ### Build from source
 ```bash